jgxuann/jgxuann/README.md

-- 👋 Hi, this is Guanxuan
+- 👋 Hello, my name is Guanxuan.
-- 🎓 BSc. in computer science from the University of Sheffield (20-23) & the Chinese University of Hong Kong (21-22).
+- 🎓 I hold a BSc in Computer Science from the University of Sheffield (2020-2023) and the Chinese University of Hong Kong (2021-2022).
-- ⛽️ Pursuing the MPhil degree from the Hong Kong University of Science and Technology, I am looking for any PhD candidate position for 2025 fall.
+- ⛽️ Currently pursuing an MPhil degree at the Hong Kong University of Science and Technology, I am seeking a PhD candidate position for Fall 2025.
-- 📫 Contact me via jgxuann@gmail.com or more information about me on [jgxuann.github.io](https://jgxuann.github.io/).
+- 📫 You can contact me at jgxuann@gmail.com or find more information about me at jgxuann.github.io.

 <!---
 jgxuann/jgxuann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.